twilblog/twilblog.github.io/_posts/2015-07-17-useful-java-test-apis.markdown

 assertThatJson(actualResponse).when(IGNORING_ARRAY_ORDER).isEqualTo(expectedResponse);
 {% endhighlight %}

-You can also easily compare the JSON against some regukar expression.
+You can also easily compare the JSON against some regular expression.
 For example you might want to see if a UUID was present using the string below:

 {% highlight java %}
 String jsonUnitUuidRegex = "${json-unit.regex}[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}";